Verse

 NASB and let’s consider how to encourage one another in love and good deeds,

-CSB And let us consider one another in order to provoke love and good works,
+CSB And let us watch out for one another to provoke love and good works,

 NLT Let us think of ways to motivate one another to acts of love and good works.